arusahni/website/posts/2017/01/devops-workflow-local-development.md

     .. date: 2017-01-09 09:48:21 UTC-05:00
     .. tags: tech, devops
     .. link:
-    .. description: A sample devops process, starting at local development.
+    .. description: The first part of a series on my sample devops process, starting at local development.
 -->

 _This series is a longform version of an internal talk I gave at a former